chrisjpalmer/korean-restaurants/README.md

 ## How it works

-- A list of korean restaurants in geojson format is statically served to the F/E.
+- A list of korean restaurants in geojson format is statically served to the F/E. These are displayed on the map when the app loads.
 - To find the nearest korean restaurant to the marker point, the B/E service queries the postgres database which contains the same list of restaurants.

 ## The Brief